nuxt/vue-meta/README.md

 - Test your translation by running the docs dev server with `yarn docs`
 - Create a pull request with your changes
 - Receive eternal gratefulness from your fellow language speakers :heart:

+## Old versions

+Click [here](https://github.com/nuxt/vue-meta/tree/1.x) if you are looking for the old v1 readme

 ## License